 Let’s assume that you have a lot of friends and the fundamentals in order by being well-groomed, having good hygiene, and being friendly and positive to be around.
 This thread is mainly about “making contact” regarding friends, etc., and not coming across as needy or weird; It also is about increasing your odds of getting contact.

-When you contact a person – let’s say on Facebook – there should be some previous connection.
-Places to gain contacts include Vorspiels, nightclubs, friends of friends, classmates, people at work etc.
+When you contact a person, let’s say on Facebook, there should be some previous connection.
+Places to gain contacts include Vorspiels, nightclubs, friends of friends, classmates, people at work, etc.

-Talk to the person about how you like to be spontaneous, or that you will poke them a day, send an SMS, give a call, and that’s how you operate.
-Prepare them for what is to come, with saying that you have taco nights or game nights (alias, buzz, cards against humanity, Catan – are good games).
+Talk to the person about how you like to be spontaneous or that you will poke them a day, send an SMS, give a call, and that’s how you operate.
+Prepare them for what is to come by saying that you have taco nights or game nights (alias, buzz, cards against humanity, and Catan – are good games).
 Preparing them makes it appear more natural when the time comes when to call them, invite them over, or ask to visit them to see a movie.

-And if you have prep talked them – and send a chat on the snap – “Hey, I am having a taco night today -like I mentioned the other day- It would be cool if you joined!
-“If there is a “long time no see” period, you can contact the person because of reasons – If they have had a birthday, make contact private on Facebook, saying congratulation and start some talking from there.
-Or if someone has changed their profile picture, or have posted a funny/exciting picture of a face, use that opportunity to get in contact. another reason may be because you accidentally bumped into them ” haha, it was so crazy to suddenly see you today, long time, no see”
+And if you have prep talked them – and sent a chat on the Snap – “Hey, I am having a taco night today -like I mentioned the other day- It would be cool if you joined!
+“If there is a “long time no see” period, you can contact the person for reasons – If they have had a birthday, make contact private on Facebook, saying congratulation and start talking from there.
+Or if someone has changed their profile picture, or has posted a funny/exciting picture on Facebook, use that opportunity to get in contact.
+Another reason may be that you accidentally bumped into them.
+“Haha, it was so wild to see you today.
+Suddenly, long time no see.”

 Another concept is Ghost people and ghost activities: